Active robustness against the detuning-error for Rydberg quantum gates: Robust pulses under different noise sources

-Accounting for the fact that the realistic detuning error induced by versatile experimental imperfections is unknown, so without loss of generality, we choose three different representations of the error distributions: Gaussian, Uniform, U-shaped, respectively for low, middle and high noise sources.
-The infidelity is shown as a function of detuning error $\epsilon_\delta$ in Fig.\ref{Fig2:threedistribution} with same set of optimal pulse parameters(see Sec.
-III.C).
-By varying $\epsilon_\delta$, for a certain value, the realistic error number for single sampling is randomly obtained from a specific error function(top) and here we display the average result after significant samplings.
+Accounting for the fact that the realistic detuning error caused by versatile experimental imperfections is essentially unknown, without loss of generality, we choose three different representations of the error distributions: Gaussian, Uniform, U-shaped, individually for low, middle and high noise sources.
+The infidelity is shown as a function of detuning error $\epsilon_\delta$ in Fig.\ref{Fig2:threedistribution} with same set of optimal pulse parameters (see Table I, rows 3-7).
+For a certain value $\epsilon_\delta$, the realistic error number in single sampling is randomly obtained from a specific error function (top) and we display the average result after significant samplings.